Brand development that increases sales velocity, guaranteed.

 This involves taking online tutorials, attending the occasional class, obsessively visiting the websites of other, more talented, designers and listening to podcasts on Web design related matters.
 It’s also advisable to participate on design forums and interact with peers.
 Forums are great places to get a feel for industry sentiment; get answers to burning questions four months after you’ve asked them and engage in rabid message board fights with colleagues on topics that have nothing to do with design (“You want to get on stage and have a room full of people threaten to ram their #$%^^ up your *%!” – Redacted quote from a Designer Talk forum that we are not making up).

-Rage-filled, possibly drunken design forum posts aside, forums are nonetheless great community resources that have all Web design-related matters under one roof, so to speak.
+Rage-filled, possibly drunken design forum posts aside, forums are nonetheless great community resources that have all web design-related matters under one roof, so to speak.
 Helpful topics range from help dealing with clients’ wishes to the latest episode of Game of Thrones.
 (Oh, and you know that Web designers are going to watch themselves some Game of Thrones.)
+Whatever it takes to learn how to build a custom website design, right?

 4. Tweet